yaxsomo/Helios-Core-OS/README.md

 ## Introduction

-Helios Core OS is the customized Operating System for the XXX board based on Yocto.
-It was customized to be compatible with the AM68x microprocessor series from Texas Instruments.
+Helios Core OS is a custom Operating System for the Nyx Core SoM board, based on Yocto.
+It's designed to be tailored with the AM68x microprocessor series from Texas Instruments.

 ## Features